ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

 Now let's look at the code that is relevant to publishing the static turtle pose to tf2.
 The first lines import required packages.
-First we import the ``TransformStamped`` from the ``geometry_msgs``, that provides us a template for the message that we will publish to the transformation tree.
+First we import the ``TransformStamped`` from the ``geometry_msgs``, which provides us a template for the message that we will publish to the transformation tree.

 .. code-block:: python